Bluetooth Low Energy beacon: Many beacons per room

 With multiple beacons per room trilateration can be used to estimate a users' position to within about 2 meters.
 Bluetooth beacons are capable of transmitting their Received Signal Strength Indicator (RSSI) value in addition to other data.
 This RSSI value is calibrated by the manufacturer of the beacon to be the signal strength of the beacon at a known distance, typically one meter.
 Using the known output signal strength of the beacon and the signal strength observed by the receiving device an approximation can be made about the distance between the beacon and the device.
 However this approximation is not very reliable, so for more accurate position tracking other methods are preferred.
 Since its release in 2010 many studies have been connected using Bluetooth beacons for tracking.
 A few methods have been tested to find the best way of combining the RSSI values for tracking.
 Neural networks have been proposed as a good way of reducing the error in estimation.
 A Stigmergic approach has also been tested, this method uses an intensity map to estimate a users location.

 Bluetooth LE specification 5.1 added further more precise methods for position determination using multiple beacons.
+Bluetooth Core Specification 6.0, adopted in September 2024, introduced Channel Sounding, a platform-native ranging feature intended to provide more accurate distance and direction estimates than earlier RSSI-based or angle-of-arrival/angle-of-departure approaches.
+Subsequent releases have refined this capability: Bluetooth Core 6.2 (November 2025) added amplitude-based attack resilience for Channel Sounding to guard against ranging spoofing.